autotest/arc/man/arcli.rst

 BUGS
 ====

-If you find a bug, please report it over ou github page as an issue.
+If you find a bug, please report it over our github page as an issue.

 AUTHOR